OpenKMIP/libkmip/docs/source/api.rst

 The original error message will be captured in the ``error_message`` attribute for use in logging or user-facing status messages.

-TBD - See the context functions below for using and accessing this error information.
+See the context functions below for using and accessing this error information.

 Memory Management
 `````````````````
 The library context contains several function pointers that can be used to
 wrap or substitute common memory management utilities.
 All memory management
 done by libkmip is done through these function pointers, allowing the calling
 application to easily substitute its own memory management system.
-The
+Note
+specifically the ``void *state`` attribute in the library context; it is
+intended to contain a reference to the parent application's custom memory
+management system, if one exists.
+This attribute is passed to every call made
+through the context's memory management hooks, allowing the parent application
+complete control of the memory allocation process.
+By default, the ``state``
+attribute is ignored in the default memory management hooks.
+The ``kmip_init``
-``kmip_init`` utility function will automatically set these hooks to the default memory
+utility function will automatically set these hooks to the default memory
 management functions if any of them are unset.

 .. _context-functions:

-Context Functions
+Utility Functions
 ~~~~~~~~~~~~~~~~~
-TBD
+The following function signatures define the Utilities API and can be found in ``kmip.h``:

 .. code-block:: c

-   #include <kmip/kmip.h>
+   /* Library context utilities */
    void kmip_clear_errors(KMIP *);
    void kmip_init(KMIP *, void *, size_t, enum kmip_version);
    void kmip_init_error_message(KMIP *);